Offices & Workspaces

 Turning A Closet Into A Work Space

 Do you have an awkward niche or tiny closet that is too small to be functional?
 Why not convert a kitchen nook or cramped closet into a compact work space?
 Closets in old homes and condos tend to be small, so we’re seeing more and more homeowners dedicating a separate wall (or room) to customized closet cabinets.
 If this is an option in your space, consider building a whole new closet system to suit your specific needs, and instead use the existing closet as home office.
 This can be especially useful in a condo with a second, smaller bedroom.
+For more home projects, you can seek the aid of professionals such as that New Home Builder in Eugene.

 You can insert a desk with the right dimensions into the closet, or you can maximize space by customizing a deep shelf or piece of wood to the width of your niche.
 Install it by affixing the shelf (now a desk top) with brackets to the interior walls at an appropriate desk height.
 Most desks are about 28-31″ in height.
 Install narrow shelves up top to store books, baskets and supplies.
 Consider adding a cork board or a white board to help you stay organized.